datawire/ambassador-docs/docs/emissary/1.13/topics/install/upgrading.md

-# Upgrading Ambassador Edge Stack
+# Upgrading $productName$

-Since Ambassador Edge Stack's configuration is entirely stored in Kubernetes resources, no special process is necessary to upgrade Ambassador Edge Stack.
+Since $productName$'s configuration is entirely stored in Kubernetes resources, no special process is necessary to upgrade $productName$.

-The steps to upgrade depend on the method that was used to install Ambassador Edge Stack, as indicated below.
+The steps to upgrade depend on the method that was used to install $productName$, as indicated below.

 ## Installed via the Operator?

 If you installed using the Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
-To verify whether the Operator was used to install Ambassador Edge Stack, run the following command to see if it returns resources:
+To verify whether the Operator was used to install $productName$, run the following command to see if it returns resources:
 ```
 $ kubectl get deployment -n ambassador -l 'app.kubernetes.io/name=ambassador,app.kubernetes.io/managed-by in (amb-oper,amb-oper-manifest,amb-oper-helm,amb-oper-azure)'